Lobularia - Sweet Alyssum: Sowing, Planting, and Growing

 - Water to encourage establishment, then once every two weeks;

-- Place your containers in full sun.
+- Place your pots in full sun.

 Sweet alyssum planted in a pot

-Maintenance, Pruning and Care for Lobularia
+Maintenance, Pruning, and Care for Lobularia

 Watering